 Hindsight 20/20: Review USMLE Step 1 material related to Statistics and do as many practice questions as possible.

 There are a variety of practice materials available to prepare for the USMLE Step 3 exam.
 The bottom line is to select a few key resources that work best for you and be consistent with using them.
-Similar to the other Step exams, UWorld tends to be a highly favored resource for helping to prepare for the breadth of content that one could possibly encounter on Step 3.
+Similar to the other Step exams, UWorld for Step 3 tends to be highly favored for helping to prepare for the breadth of content that one could possibly encounter.
 Also like the other step exams, question strategy and pacing are important skills to hone for the multiple-choice sections.
 UWorld does offer an option to purchase further practice cases to prepare for the case scenarios.
 The USMLE website provides an abundance of information and sample items to be ready for the exam.

 Topics tested in UWorld are more detailed and challenging than the actual examination, so do not get discouraged by your score.
 Going through the questions at least twice is optimal for preparing with UWorld.
 Additionally, taking assessments (e.g. NBMEs) will help you more accurately predict your Step 3 score.